cthogg/flagup/README.md

 Simply type in the name of the country (in English) and intelligent alogorithm will show the correct flag for you!

+## Packages

+- cli: the command line application.
+- libflagup: the library package.
+Also available from crates.io.

 ## Installation (mac-os)

 - `brew tap cthogg/flagup`